We are all on a journey.

 Whether you are a grandparent, young adult, or child, we believe God calls us uniquely by name at the exact place we are currently at in life.

 At Grande Prairie Alliance Church, we call this your life journey.

-We believe in the vision of Changing Hearts and Changing Lives; the evolution of a heart transformed by God during the course of our lives.
-That’s why it is a journey; it’s a gradual lifelong change.
+A heart transformed by God during the course of our lives is a journey; it’s a gradual and lifelong change.

 The difference parts of the life journey are: